-The equity focus of the CUEF is a consequence of the long term return objective of the fund.
-Within each asset class, fund managers are selected by the Investment Office and carry out the day-to-day investment transactions.
-Passive investment (for example index funds and futures) is also used for flexibility and transitionally (such as while new managers are being sought or new funds are being allocated).
+Within each asset class, fund managers are selected by the Investment Office and carry out day-to-day security selection and investment execution.
+Passive investments (for example index funds and futures) may also be used from time to time to provide flexibility and transitionally (such as while new managers are being sought or new funds are being allocated).
 Overall currency exposure is managed by the use of forward foreign exchange contracts.